dstrueber/stateelim-henshin/README.md

 A solution for a [case](https://github.com/sinemgetir/state-elimination-mt) in the [Transformation Tool Contest 2017](http://www.transformation-tool-contest.eu/).

+For information regarding the SHARE image, see the [SHARE readme](SHARE.md).

 ## How to use this repository? ##

 ### Run our solution ###